The Crash Junior Championship

 The Crash Junior Championship (Campeonato de Peso Junior de The Crash) is a professional wrestling championship contested for in the Mexican lucha libre promotion The Crash Lucha Libre based in Tijuana, Baja California.

 The Junior Championship is a secondary championship, behind both The Crash Heavyweight Championship and The Crash Cruiserweight Championship, primarily for lower ranked, younger wrestlers.
 As it was a professional wrestling championship, the championship was not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
 (Note: Hornbaker (2016) p.
 550: "Professional wrestling is a sport in which match finishes are predetermined.
 Thus, win–loss records are not indicative of a wrestler's genuine success based on their legitimate abilities – but on now much, or how little they were pushed by promoters") On occasion the promotion declares a championship vacant, which means there is no champion at that point in time.
 This can either be due to a storyline, (Note: Duncan & Will (2000) p.
 271, Chapter: Texas: NWA American Tag Team Title [World Class, Adkisson] "Championship held up and rematch ordered because of the interference of manager Gary Hart") or real life issues such as a champion suffering an injury being unable to defend the championship, (Note: Duncan & Will (2000) p.
 20, Chapter: (United States: 19th Century & widely defended titles – NWA, WWF, AWA, IW, ECW, NWA) NWA/WCW TV Title "Rhodes stripped on 85/10/19 for not defending the belt after having his leg broken by Ric Flair and Ole & Arn Anderson") or leaving the company.
 (Note: Duncan & Will (2000) p.
 201, Chapter: (Memphis, Nashville) Memphis: USWA Tag Team Title "Vacant on 93/01/18 when Spike leaves the USWA.")

 The first junior champion was Star Dragón, which he became by winning a five-way elimination match over Black Boy, Destroyer, Enigma, Mirage and Mosco Negro.
-Atomik Star is the current junior champion, having defeated Gallo Extreme to win the championship a The Crash event on June 20, 2025.
+Amnesia Jr is current junior champion, having defeated Atomick Star to win the championship a The Crash event on March 20, 2026.
 This is his first reign as champion.
-Overall, sixteen wrestlers share seventeen championship reigns, with only one wrestler, Black Boy, holding the championship twice.
+Overall, seventeen wrestlers share eighteen championship reigns, with only one wrestler, Black Boy, holding the championship twice.
 Astrolux's 64-day reign is the shortest in the championship's history, while Dinámico's 622-day reign is the longest reign so far.